 It also has cellular backup, which guarantees that you can be safe even when the Wi-Fi or the electricity goes out in your house.
 Compared to the Ooma Home Security system, the sensors for Scout are more expensive.

-The motion sensor sells for a decent price (For the latest prices and discounts, check here), the access sensor sells for less, while the hub itself sells for higher amount.
-Monitoring plans start at $9.99 per month.
-While Scout costs more, it does offer professional monitoring for $19.99 per month.
+The motion sensor sells for a decent price (For the latest prices and discounts, check here), the access sensor sells for less, while the hub itself sells for a higher amount.
+Monitoring plans start at lower monthly fees.
+While Scout costs more, it does offer professional monitoring at comparatively higher monthly fees.

 Another modular DIY home security system is SimpliSafe.
 Like both Ooma and Scout, you can choose the sensors you want to add.